-Now that you’ve taken away the hard part of rescheduling, you’re much more likely to have advance notice of their cancelation rather than a no-show.
+Now that you’ve taken away the hard part of rescheduling, you’re more likely to get advance notice of their cancelation or rescheduled appointment rather than a no-show.

 3. Open Client Communication = Fewer Client Cancellations

 With service-based businesses in the hair, beauty, and wellness industries, it’s critical that you build relationships with your clients.
-Your clients come to like and care about you, as you do for them.

 4. Consider Appointment Deposits and Prepayments

-Clients are often turned off by these types of fees, and are more than likely to just skip out and find another provider.
+Clients are often turned off by these types of fees and are more than likely to just skip out and find another provider.

 BONUS: How to Respond to a Client Cancellation — A Template

 But what do you say to a client who cancels last-minute even if you have a 24-hour cancellation policy?

+Hi [Name], Thank you so much for taking the time to let me know!
+Would you like to reschedule for a time that’s better for you?
+If so, I’ll send you some additional options.
 Here is a link to our cancellation policy [insert a link to your policy].
 As a reminder, we do need to keep the deposit of $X because it’s less than 24 hours in advance of your appointment.
-Thank you for your understanding!
+Thank you for understanding!
+Regards, [Your name]

 Hi [Name], I/We understand these things happen!
 We use this policy to offset the lost income for the time we set aside for your appointment.
 This ensures that our bottom-line isn’t affected by unexpected no-shows or last-minute cancellations.
 If I can find someone to fill your booking last-minute, I’ll be happy to waive the cancellation fee and return your deposit.
 I’ll let you know if I can find someone!
 In the meantime, please let me know if you’re interested in rebooking!
 Regards, [Your name]